 - The Learning Center

-In 2015, Watermark formally introduced the Watermark Index to honor publicly traded Bay Area-based companies where women hold 30 percent or more of the companies’ governing boards and top-five compensated executive positions.
+In 2005, Watermark formally introduced the Watermark Index in partnership the Graduate School of Management at UC Davis, to honor publicly traded Bay Area-based companies where women hold 30 percent or more of the companies’ governing boards and top-five compensated executive positions.

 The intent of the Index is to celebrate companies that support the development of women and ensure equal opportunity in their organizations, particularly at the executive level – and to provide a benchmark for success.

-Our inaugural Index was culled from the 2015-16 UC Davis Study of California Women Business Leaders, which explores the presence of women in top-compensated positions and governing board seats in California’s 400 largest public companies.
-Watermark has partnered with the Graduate School of Management at UC Davis to promote this study since 2005.
+Our Index in 2015-16 UC Davis Study of California Women Business Leaders, explored the presence of women in top-compensated positions and governing board seats in California’s 400 largest public companies.

 For the Index, UC Davis analyzed the 223 largest public companies headquartered in the Bay Area and found that in 11 (4.9 percent) of the companies, women hold 30 percent or more of the top-five compensated executive positions and board seats.

 The full list of companies on the Watermark Index includes: